 I. All balls will be placed in the middle of the field, and the team to grab the balls gains immediate possession.

 II.
-Teams will start each game with exactly 7 players on the field, including at least 3 guys and 3 girls.
-If a team has only two guys or two girls, they must play the entirety of the game a person down.
+Teams will start each game with exactly 7 players on the field, including at least 3 males and 3 females.
+If a team has only two males or two females, they must play the entirety of the game a person down.

 III.
 All active players will start each game on their endline, and can move once the referee blows their whistle.